RektifyAI/adv-attack-analysis/Twitter-API/README.md

 ## Twitter API Repo

 Twitter is the most prevalently used social media application for crypto users.
-Twitter also hosts real-time alerts about on-chain and off-chain activity that is happening to blockchain-based assets.
-With Twitter we can track user sentiment and hack alerts.
+Twitter also hosts real-time tweets about on-chain and off-chain activity that is happening to blockchain-based assets.
+These With Twitter we can track user sentiment and hack alerts.

 ### Tweet Validity Bot Program
-** Goal **
+**Goal**
 Capture as many phrases from users in the event of a hack to rank the severity of the attack based on their diction.
 Fake users tend to state they were a "victim" or "wen refund".

 Keywords or phases to look for from scammers: